Shihab365/LiveData-Android/README.md

 # LiveData Android

-This is the android LiveData demo.
+This is the Android LiveData demo.

 ## Screenshots